KakitZhu-17/CS283/2-StudentDB/a2-questions.md

         ```
         We see from above adding a student with a very large student ID (ID=99999) increased the file size to 6400000 as shown by `ls` but the raw storage only increased to 12K as reported by `du`.
 Can provide some insight into why this happened?

-        > **ANSWER:**  6400000 is the byte (or the estimation of it) that is accessed by lseek and so ls reports this because we are accessing and writing to this big byte. the storage increases to 12k is because we use lseek to write beyond the EOF / our intended limit so that memory and the disk has to allocate memory for that.
+        > **ANSWER:**  6400000 is the byte (or the estimation of it) that is accessed by lseek and so ls reports this because we are accessing and writing to this big byte. the storage increases to 12k is because we use lseek to write beyond the EOF which cause the disk to allocate memory for that.